MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 In order to simplify the steps, this tutorial will be performed locally on a single machine.

-Artifactory will host MicroEJ modules in 2 repositories:
+Artifactory will host MicroEJ modules in 3 repositories:

 - ``microej-module-repository``: repository initialized with pre-built MicroEJ modules, a mirror of the :ref:`Central Repository <central_repository>`
+- ``custom-modules-snapshot``: repository where custom snapshot modules will be published
-- ``libs-snapshot-local``: repository where custom modules will be published
+- ``custom-modules-release``: repository where custom release modules will be published

 Install the Build Tools